Can Colour Impact Emotions and Mood in your Home or Workplace?

 Colours are known to impact the overall productivity at your workplace significantly.
 If you wish to maximize employee’s confidence and focus on work, you can consider using specialised colours for specialised purposes.
 You can decorate office desks in specific colours that help in boosting specific traits of employees like; concentration, creativity, confidence and efficiency.

-The colours featuring low wavelengths like calming blue and restful green; the most common colours in the beautiful palette of Mother Nature, help in increasing the overall focus & efficiency.
+Blues and greens, which are often found in Mother Nature’s palette, have low wavelengths and are said to increase focus and efficiency.
 At the same time, these calming colours also help in improving the overall well-being of an individual.
 Therefore, if you wish to be happier and more effective, choosing green & blue hues for the office space can be a great choice.
-I have two examples in store, Sea Spray & Sea Foam, which beautifully demonstrate this particular colour palette.
+I have two examples in store, Sea Spray & Sea Foam (Sold) which beautifully demonstrate this particular colour palette.

 Red, being a high-wavelength colour, signifies alertness, activeness, and in some cases, danger as well.
 The given colour of passion is known to increase the overall blood flow and heart rate upon viewing the same.
-As such, if there is something urgent or important at your office space that you would want the employees to notice, then it is best to highlight that focus space by using a red hue.
+If you want your employees to notice something important or urgent in your office, then it is best to highlight that area using a red hue.

 At the same time, yellow is often viewed as the hue of optimism by psychologists, and tends to be fresh & energetic.
 It helps in triggering innovation while being utilised in office environments as an ideal choice.
 This colour environment complements creativity, for people who work in artistic fields, for example, designers, writers, artists and developers.